 Funding for the Pediatric Hearing Aid Project which serves hearing-impaired, low-income children and youth with hearing aids and follow-up audiology services.

-Funding for camperships for Dallas area youth to attend TRU Camp in 2016.
+Funding for camperships for Dallas area youth to attend TRU Camp.

 Funding toward the renovation of the Sky Ranch camp property in Van, Texas.